 What is DPU?

-Distributed per unit (DPU) similar to dividend yield, it is the amount of cash receive annually for every unit of REIT you own.
+Distribution per unit, or DPU, is the amount of cash you receive annually for every unit of a REIT you own.

 What is WALE?

-Weighted Lease Average Expiry (WALE) is a popular metric used in real estate, to measure the probability of the time taken for a unit to be unoccupied by tenants.
-A high WALE gives investors confidence in investing in a real estate or REITs portfolio.
+Weighted Lease Average Expiry (WALE) is a popular metric used in real estate to measure the length of the time taken for the leased space of a REIT portfolio to be unoccupied by tenants assuming that all tenants do not renew their current lease.
+A high WALE gives investors’ confidence in investing in a property or a REIT.

 Sign Up at RealVantage